-Mr. Blakely also is a member of the firm’s FCPA + Anti-Corruption Task Force.
-He has conducted internal investigations of potential FCPA violations, led pre-acquisition FCPA-related due diligence, and provided advice, counseling, and training to clients about FCPA and anti-corruption related issues.
+Mr. Blakely is a member of the firm’s global anti-corruption and compliance team.
+He conducts internal investigations throughout Asia of potential violations of anti-corruption laws, leads pre-acquisition anti-corruption related due diligence and post-closing remediation, and regularly provides advice, counseling, and training to clients about FCPA and anti-corruption related issues.

 Mr. Blakely graduated, magna cum laude, from Bowdoin College in 1996, with an A.B. in Government.
 He received his J.D., magna cum laude, in 2001 from the University of Pennsylvania, where he served as Senior Editor of the Law Review and was elected to the Order of the Coif.
 Following his graduation from Penn, Mr. Blakely served as a law clerk to the Honorable Mary A. McLaughlin in the United States District Court for the Eastern District of Pennsylvania.
 Prior to joining Morrison & Foerster, Mr. Blakely was an associate with Cravath, Swaine & Moore LLP in New York.

 Mr. Blakely is admitted to the bars of California, New York, and Maine, and as a solicitor in Hong Kong.

 Litigation and Arbitration